wesleyabreu/mapa-sinais-operadoras/README.md

 ### Adding Points to the Map:
 Markers are added for each antenna.
 Each marker is personalized with a carrier-specific icon and contains information such as address, technology, frequency, height, and licensing date.

+## License

+Unless otherwise specified, all source code hosted on this repository is licensed under the GPLv3 license.
+See the [LICENSE](./LICENSE) file for more details.